thedevsaddam/govalidator/doc/CUSTOM_RULE.md

 {
     "validationError": {
         "body": [
-            "The body field must be 150 word"
+            "The body field must not be greater than 150 words" ],
-        ],
         "tags": [
             "The tags field must be between 3 and 5"